dlcs/book/API_Reference/imagestorage.md

 ### thumbnailSize

-Storage space taken up by this item's thumbnails
+Storage space taken up by this item's thumbnails, in bytes

 | domain             | range                  | readonly | writeonly |